Xomega-Net/Xomega.Docs/docs/generators/overview.md

 These generators create Entity Framework Entities or EDM for ORM and produce DDL scripts that help you build or update your database from the object model.

 - [EF Domain Objects](data/entities) generates Entity Framework classes for domain objects, `DbContext`, and entity configurations using Fluent API.
-- [Entity Data Model](data/edm) generates an Entity Data Model to graphically view domain objects on a single or multiple diagrams.
+- [Entity Data Model](data/edm) generates an Entity Data Model to graphically view domain objects on single or multiple diagrams.
 - [Database Schema](data/schema) generates a DDL script for your database if you start building your model from scratch.
 - [Database Change Script](data/migration) generates a rerunnable DDL update script that will make incremental changes to your existing database to bring it in synch with the object model.